fliery/BPDUN/README.md

 # BPDUN
- The codes for "Bidirectional progressive deep unfolding network for pansharpening".
+ The codes for "BPDUN: Bidirectional Progressive Deep Unfolding Network for Pansharpening".

 The paper has been accepted by TGRS.

 <pre>